 We noticed a lot of our groups want to offer direct cash payments to unbanked recipients, so we created this policy to try to accommodate that.
 Most fiscal hosts do not allow direct cash assistance payments because the funds are too difficult to track.

-Cash assistance should only be used after authorization has been provided by OCF to the Initiative (as outlined in detail below) AND only when there is genuinely no way for the Recipient to submit an expense directly through the Platform.
+Cash assistance should only be used after authorization has been provided by OCF to the Collective (as outlined in detail below) AND only when there is genuinely no way for the Recipient to submit an expense directly through the Platform.
 If this isn’t the case, OCF may deny requests to reimburse cash assistance payments.

 Please note that the invite expense feature can enable someone more familiar with the Platform to fill out most of the required information for an expense.
 Then, the Recipient will get an email and will simply need to confirm.
 This can result in more people being able to directly submit their own expenses, and should be used where possible.

 All transactions over $600 via payment apps may be taxable for the Recipient.
 Collectives should exercise judgement when transferring money via these services and use our built-in payment tools when possible.

 Funds may not be distributed via check or money order.

 Collectives may not disburse cash to Recipients with whom the Volunteer or the Collective organizers have a relationship or conflict of interest, e.g. family members, business partners, employees, or major donors to the Collective.

 - 2.OCF reviews the proposed cash assistance program.

 - 3.If the program proposal is approved, the Collective organizer signs the OCF terms of fiscal sponsorship.*

 - 4.Volunteers distribute cash payments to Recipients as described in the program proposal, and collect certain information about the transactions (see below).